Resources for Before, During and After the Fair

 - Check the [Company Profiles] section for a list of employers attending and use the filters to learn more.

-- [Self-Inquiry Guide] [CareerBeam: Career Exploration: Assessing Yourself]
+- [Know Yourself section of our website] [CareerBeam: Career Exploration: Assessing Yourself]

 2) Employer Research